 - Is SJ “affordable”?
 For the nearsighted in the crowd, those are quotations.
 Around the word affordable.
 Why?
-Because—like crime—cost of living is relative.
-SJ is cheap compared to Beverly Hills, but expensive sompared to Duluth, Minnesota.
+Because the cost of living is relative.
+SJ is inexpensive compared to Beverly Hills, but expensive compared to Duluth, Minnesota.
 Expect to pay Northern California prices and taxes.
 ‘Nuff said.

 - How likely is an earthquake?
 Puh-leeease.
 You know the answer to that one.
 Earthquake-preparedness is gauged not in likelihood, but in possibility.
 You might need renter’s insurance, depending on the complex.
 You’ll certainly need a “go bag,” which contains essentials such as a headlamp or flashlight, bottled water, first-aid kit, pocket knife, local map, and other emergency items.
 (If you really want to get crazy, the City of San Francisco has created a helpful website with heaps more info.

 Ahoy, mateskis!
 In SJ, neighborhoods are like sea creatures.
 (Wasn’t that a line from Shrek?)
 Regardless, climb on into the SeaGazer 3000, our patented vehicular contraption for examining the curious sea life of the San Francisco Bay—and the worth-checking-out locales of SJ.